mrislam11378/OCP4.x-and-icp4i-install/Install_OCP_4.2vmware.md

 This will create `bootstrap.ign`, `master.ign`, `worker.ign`, `/auth` and `metadata.json` inside your project directory.

-15. The bootstrap.ign file is too large to be used when deploying the VMs as documented below so you will need to create a smaller file which will cause the VMware server to grab this file from the webserver you configured on the installation server.
-In your project folder (`/opt/mislam`), create a new file named `append-bootstrap.ign` and paste the following contents.
+15. In your project folder (`/opt/mislam`), create a new file named `append-bootstrap.ign` and paste the following contents.
 **NOTE: Replace anything in [square brackets] with your values**

     ```bash